sanjavasilova/Obstructed_Maze/README.md

 # MiniGrid ObstructedMaze-Full Reinforcement Learning Project

-This project implements a Deep Q-Network (DQN) agent to solve the MiniGrid ObstructedMaze-Full environment.
+This project implements a Double Deep Q-Network (DDQN) agent to solve the MiniGrid ObstructedMaze-Full environment.
 In this challenging environment, a blue ball is hidden in one of the 4 corners of a 3x3 maze, with locked doors, obstructed paths, and keys hidden in boxes.

 ## 🎯 Environment Description